 Below the members of executive committee at Integrity Watch.
-The Director is responsible for overall management and reports to the Board of Directors.
+The Executive Director is responsible for overall management and reports to the Board of Directors.
 The Deputy Director reports directly to the Executive Director and serves as a liaison for the Board of Directors in addition to managing; donor coordination, organizational management issues and providing programmatic support.
 The Head of Advocacy and Communications manages advocacy and communication unit.
 The Head of Research managers the research projects while the Head of Programs is responsible for community monitoring programs.

 Sayed Ikram Afzali is the Executive Director of Integrity Watch since 2014.
 Mr. Afzali is also the Chairman of the Oversight Commission on Access to Information since 2015.
 He has worked in the area of democratic governance with a focus on civil society and anti‐corruption for more than a decade.
 He has been working with the civil society and media in Afghanistan since 2005.
 Mr. Afzali has managed and overseen various projects related to policy research, good governance, and anti‐corruption with national and international organizations.
 He has worked as the Coordinator of the Center for Policy and Human Development at Kabul University, Project Specialist with UNDP, and Civil Society Manager of UNDP Accountability and Transparency Project.
 Mr. Afzali has completed his post-graduate studies in public administration at London School of Economics and Political Science and has completed his under-graduate studies in political science and public administration at the American University of Afghanistan.